Platform-OS/platformos-documentation/pages/reference/authorization-policy/index.md

 If the content of the policy evaluates to anything other than `true`, policy is considered violated and the system will not proceed with executing action (like submitting a form or render a page).

-Violation means server will redirect to the path set in `redirect_to` with http status code of 403 (forbidden).
+Violation means server will either:

+* if `redirect_to` key is present, redirect to page set for this key using status code of `302 Moved`
+* return empty page with status `403 Forbidden`

 ## Adding a policy